globus/globus-compute/docs/quickstart.rst

 Running a function
 ------------------------

-After installing the funcX SDK you can register functions and execute them on available endpoints.
-To use the SDK you should first instantiate a funcX client and authenticate with the funcX service. funcX uses Globus to manage authentication and authorization, enabling you to authenticate using one of several hundred supported identity providers (e.g., institution, ORCID, Google).
-If you have not authenticated previously funcX will present a one-time URL that you can use to authenticate with your chosen identity.
+After installing the funcX SDK, you can register functions and execute them on available endpoints.
+To use the SDK, you should first instantiate a funcX client and authenticate with the funcX service. funcX uses Globus to manage authentication and authorization, enabling you to authenticate using one of several hundred supported identity providers (e.g., institution, ORCID, Google).
+If you have not authenticated previously, funcX will present a one-time URL that you can use to authenticate with your chosen identity.
 You will then need to copy and paste the resulting access code into the prompt.